Mirza Tahir Ahmad: Revelation, Rationality, Knowledge and Truth

 Ahmad wrote a book title Revelation, Rationality, Knowledge and Truth, which was a further development on a talk he gave in Zurich, Switzerland, in 1987.
 It covered many topics relating to the present-day.
 In this book he argued a rebuttal to the theories of biologist Richard Dawkins.
 He argues that Socrates was a prophet of the ancient Greeks and that several other prominent figures from history were at the level of prophethood.

 Quranic exegesis

 Tahir Ahmad delivered annual commentaries on the Quran during the month of Ramadan.
 He incorporated lengthy discussions of previous commentators as well as the founder of Ahmadiyya and the Ahmadiyya Caliphs that came before him.
 In addition, he discussed the lexicon of the Quran and refuted many Orientalist ideas about the historicity of the Quran, Islam and the life of the Prophet Muhammad.
-His commentaries differed significantly from those offered by many of the classical Quranic commentators, placing emphasis on the logical and rational approach to the Quran.
-For example, he did not believe it was essential to rely heavily on Asbab al-nuzul (Circumstances of the Revelation) in order to understand the implications of the Quranic verses, presenting strong arguments instead that the Quran offered its own context.
-He delivered seven discourses on Asbab al-nuzul.
+His commentaries differed significantly from those offered by many of the classical Quranic commentators, placing emphasis on the importance of a logical and rational approach to the Quran.
+For example, he did not believe it was essential to rely heavily on Asbab al-nuzul (Circumstances of the Revelation) in order to understand the implications of the Quranic verses, instead, presenting strong arguments for the Quran offering its own context.
+He delivered seven discourses on the Asbab al-nuzul.